MikeBergmann/WoodscanDownloadManager/README.md

 Product link:
   http://www.bones.ch/woodscan312.php?Language=English

+** Remark **

+WoodscanDownloadManager is currently only working on Windows because of platform specific code to identify the player on the USB.

 **License:**

 WoodscanDownloadManager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.